 Respondents agreed that there was an immediate risk to the railway line from climate change and that those changes will have a significant impact on their lives if not mitigated.
-One stakeholder suggested that proposed coastal defences should be adjusted accordingly to meet the minimum of 1.1m sea level rise by the year 2100.
+One stakeholder suggested that proposed coastal defenses should be adjusted accordingly to meet the minimum of 1.1m sea level rise by the year 2100.
+A submission commented that, based on 50 years' observation of the coastline along CCA2/3, the predicted water level rise in 2075 is significantly underestimated, as current storm conditions regularly exceed these levels already.
+The submission cited a recent storm in October 2024 where a team of engineers had to reinforce the bank below Killiney Dart Station.

-A stakeholder cited the Accomplish Project in association with DCU and Trinity College Dublin that aims to facilitate increased reporting of coastal landslides so that coastlines may be better managed.
-They commented that increased rainfall and intensity, with drainage from farming, is leading to significant coastal erosion and argued placing barriers to limit incursion by waves will not have the effect desired.
-They suggested rewilding; planting and change of land use would have a more positive impact on limiting coastal erosion.
-They further noted the Accomplish Project found that the biggest risk from climate change on the railway line at Greystones North Beach area is from increased rainfall and surface run off.
+One stakeholder cited the Accomplish Project, in association with DCU and Trinity College Dublin, that aims to facilitate increased reporting of coastal landslides so that coastlines may be better managed.
+They noted that increased rainfall and intensity, with drainage from farming, is leading to significant coastal erosion and argued placing barriers to limit incursion by waves will not have the desired effect.
+They suggested rewilding, planting and change of land use would have a more positive impact on limiting coastal erosion.
+They further noted the Accomplish Project found that the biggest risk from climate change on the railway line at Greystones North Beach area is from increased rainfall and surface runoff.